Sunny7890987/Writeup-For-PolyuCTF/web/web-react2xss_writeup/web-react2xss_writeup.md

 - Reopens the named window `flagwin`
 - Reads `flagwin.document.body.innerText`
 - Extracts the flag with a regex
-- Sends it to our webhook
+- Sends it to our webhook and make sure your webhook receives the request

 ---